-To operate an MPS you must be an approved provider.
-As an approved provider you must understand and carry out the responsibilities set out in law for aged care service providers.
+You must understand and carry out the responsibilities set out in law for aged care service providers.

-As well as your general responsibilities as an aged care provider, you will have responsibilities that apply as an MPS provider.
+Added to your general responsibilities as an aged care provider, you will have responsibilities that apply as an MPS provider.

 Services you can provide

 MPS providers deliver health and aged care services for people in regional and remote areas.
-All MPS must deliver residential care and at least one other service.

 Service principles